Cedar Park vs Running Brushy Middle: A vs B in Leander ISD (2025 TEA)

 Ed Neuhaus Ed Neuhaus December 3, 2025 5 min read

-Cedar Park Middle School scored a 91 out of 100 on the 2025 TEA accountability rating, earning an A. Running Brushy Middle School came in at 89 with a B. Both are Leander ISD middle schools, both serve the Cedar Park and Leander communities, and both deliver strong academic outcomes.
-The median home price near Cedar Park Middle is $600,000.
-Near Running Brushy, it is $680,000.
-So the B rated school actually sits in the more expensive zone.
+Cedar Park Middle School earned an A on the 2025 TEA accountability rating.
+Running Brushy Middle School earned a B. Both are Leander ISD middle schools, both serve the Cedar Park and Leander communities, and both deliver strong academic outcomes.
+Homes zoned to Running Brushy carry a higher median price than homes zoned to Cedar Park Middle, so the B rated school actually sits in the more expensive zone.

 Cedar Park vs Running Brushy Middle: Quick Comparison